How to Save Tax Dollars and Improve Your Employee Benefits Plan

 If you think WOTC might work for your business, take a look at the relatively simple application process.

-At PSA, we care about the success of your business, and that is why we’d like to draw your attention to this little-known tax credit.
+At PSA, we care about the success of your business.
+That is why we’d like to draw your attention to this little-known tax credit.
 It can help create jobs for deserving members of your community while saving money to put towards improving your benefit offerings.
-If you have any questions or need assistance with WOTC, contact me at JGreif@psafinancial.com.
+If you have any questions or need assistance with WOTC or improving your Maryland employee benefits plan, contact me at JGreif@psafinancial.com.